magicink/phaser-maze/README.md

 ### Next.js

-If you want to customize your build, such as adding plugin (i.e. for loading CSS or fonts), you can modify the `next.config.mjs` file for cross-project changes, or you can modify and/or create new configuration files and target them in specific bun tasks inside of `package.json`.
+If you want to customize your build, such as adding plugin (i.e. for loading CSS or fonts), you can modify the `next.config.ts` file for cross-project changes, or you can modify and/or create new configuration files and target them in specific bun tasks inside of `package.json`.
 Please see the [Next.js documentation](https://nextjs.org/docs) for more information.

 ## About log.mjs